Monitor your heart rate with Apple Watch

 How to check your heart rate

 You can check your heart rate at any time with the Heart Rate app.
 Open the app, then wait for Apple Watch to measure your heart rate.
 You can also view your resting, walking, breathe, workout and recovery rates throughout the day.
-To easily open the app, add the Heart Rate complication to your watch face.
+To be able to open the app quickly, add the Heart Rate complication to your watch face.

 Irregular rhythm notifications are only available with watchOS 5.1.2 or later.
 To enable irregular rhythm notifications, the notifications must be available in your country or region.
 Find out where irregular rhythm notifications are available.